 When you want to brush your teeth, just put one or two tablets in your mouth and start chewing them.
 After some time they’ll start to bubble, and then you’ll be able to brush your teeth just like with your regular toothpaste.

-TSA states that all your toiletries need to be in a clear bag that you have to take out of your carry on and show to them.
+TSA states that all your toiletries need to be in a clear bag that you have to take out of your carry-on and show to them.
 Now, you could always just put a large tube of toothpaste in your bag and not show it to them.
 But they’re going to see it on the x-ray, right?
 Wrong.

-There are certain types of toothpaste that don’t show up on their X-rays – at least that’s what other travellers claim.
+There are certain types of toothpaste that don’t show up on their X-rays – at least that’s what other travelers claim.
 In fact, a certain frequent flyer talked about this in a newsletter, which caused a lot of other readers to share their similar experiences.

 If you want to try and get lucky with sneaking toothpaste past the TSA agents, make sure it’s a Crest one.
 Its packaging is made of lightweight plastic, which the X-ray machines can’t see.

-Obviously, if you want this to work you can’t declare that you have a full-sized tube of toothpaste in your carry on.
-And there is always a chance that the agents will go through your luggage, see it and take it away from you, so you should also bring a spare, TSA approved one anyway.
+Obviously, if you want this to work you can’t declare that you have a full-sized tube of toothpaste in your carry-on.
+And there is always a chance that the agents will go through your luggage, see it and take it away from you, so you should also bring a spare, TSA-approved one anyway.

 Note: Although it might be possible to sneak things onto planes, I am not suggesting you do it or that I condone it.
 The TSA has these rules for a reason and I personally believe we should try to abide by them as much as possible.

 Yes, you can get toothpaste in a solid form.
 Or rather toothy tabs.
 And since there are no restrictions on solid toiletries, you can bring as many as you need for your trip.